 3. Job accommodations.

 Implementing job accommodations — whether it’s an ergonomic solution or a modified work schedule — can prevent or reduce the duration of a disability absence or LOA.
-And, these accommodations often are simple solutions to help keep an employee with a medical condition,
+And, these accommodations often are simple solutions to help keep an employee with a medical condition, such as a physical injury or mental health condition, on the job.

 This is another area where an on-site consultant, typically a nurse or vocational specialist, can help a large or midsize employer, by evaluating an individual’s workspace and determine the need for an ergonomic solution or modification.